Skip to content

 let u: record[string, number, bool] = ["one", 1, true]

 You can access collection elements using the [index] syntax.
-The index must be a string for maps and a number for lists and records.
+The index must be a string for dicts and a number for lists and records.

 let u: list[number] = [1, 2, 3]